jonkislin/ashenstone_lorebook/src/1-0-world_cultures.md

 Some towns, such as Flaa in Invëénland, Indip, are composed of almost entirely cosmopolitan Elves.

 ### "The Visitors"
+> _Part of a 2024 Lore Expansion by Jon_

 It is rumored that there are special Elves that travel throughout the Northern lands.
 These are called "The Visitors" by Imperial common folk, though their existence is unconfirmed.
 It is told around campfires and in bedtime stories that these Elves can teleport, travel among the stars, have crystalline skin, and are older than the World itself, having come from the previous World.

 The Imperium scornfully denies the existence of "The Visitors," considering them an invention of heretics and apostates.
 In Wuldan domains, parents tell children stories of the noble "Elves of the Aurora" who sacrificed themselves to seal away the Deadmoon.
 Most cosmopolitan Elves and half-elves consider them a myth, though many Elven bards incorporate them as a theme in their performances and tales, associating them or equating them with the Ildarii.
 Some Cosmopolitan Elves even boast or jest of having Auroran or Ildarii Blood, but this is probably entirely bluster.

 Unknown to almost everyone, there indeed are exceptionally long-lived Elves in the Northern lands, and the Wuldans in particular may know more than they're letting on.

 ## Halflings